matrix-org/matrix-is-tester/README.md

 for the specific ID server implementation to be tested.
 See sydent's implementation for an example of how this works.

-Sydent supplies its syditest launcher in the project directory, and so launches syditest using:
+Sydent supplies its syditest launcher in the project directory, so to launch syditest on sydent you would run:

 ```
 PYTHONPATH="/path/to/sydent" trial syditest